Kumail09/qgis-traffic-auto-assessment/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Qgis-Auto-Traffic-Assessment documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Belgium consists of 3 regions: Vlaanderen (VL), Wallonia (WL) and Brussels (BXL).
+Each have their own maps.
+The goal is to make maps for Belgium - Vlaanderen aka VL as version 1.0.
+We will not take Brussels aka BXL nor
+Wallonie aka WL into consideration.
+However, for bus and bike networks, we sometimes need information that belongs to the other regions if the coordinates are close to the border of the regions.
+This is because the networks are not limited to the border lines of the regions.
+Train is a continuous network for the whole country.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`structure` section for further information, including how to :ref:`installation` the project.

 .. note::